 You can issue commands to operating systems by entering them manually in the terminal or command prompt rather than utilizing a graphical user interface (GUI).
 Command line can be used for folder management, making it easier to navigate through a computer's file system.

-Git is a version control system that is widely used in software development.
+Git is a version control system that is widely used in the software development process.

 While its primary aim is to aid developers in the management of source code, it can also be useful for non-developers in a variety of situations with its branching and merging functions, and its capacity to manage version control and projects in code, text, copy, and information.